-There is a reason some 14 million people visit Tuscany, Italy every year.
+There is a reason about 14 million people visit Tuscany, Italy every year.

 Unique countryside and a culinary tradition that lives up to it’s thousands of years of history…